barnitarc/Kafka-Cassandra-Integration-Using-PySpark/README.md

 The data pipeline consists of the following components:

-1. **Kafka Producer**: Simulates real-time data by sending messages to a Kafka topic.
+1. **Kafka Producer**: Simulates real-time data(produced by faker) by sending messages to a Kafka topic.
 2. **PySpark Structured Streaming**: Consumes messages from the Kafka topic, processes the data, and performs necessary transformations.
 3. **Cassandra Database**: Stores the processed data for further analysis and querying.